 Learn more about the Digital Production Group, including policies, digitization standards, equipment, and payment.

 Personal Digital Cameras

-Hand-held personal digital cameras may be used to make copies of rare materials in the Reading Room.
-For security and preservation reasons, handheld or flatbed scanners are not permitted in the Reading Room.
-Researchers must fill out and sign an Application to Use a Personal Camera in the Reading Room form.
+Hand-held personal digital cameras or camera phones may be used to make copies of rare materials in the Reading Room.
+For security and preservation reasons, tripods, additional lights, including built-in flashes, and handheld or flatbed scanners are not permitted in the Reading Room.
+Researchers must fill out and sign the Personal Camera Use Policy form prior to photographing materials.
 Each collection or item photographed will be approved and listed by Special Collections desk staff.
 Researchers will be provided with an identifying strip to include in each photograph.
 For more information, see our Digital Camera Policy.